 The new community workspace ‘Hobby Astronomers’ will appear in your home folder.
 You would normally proceed to generate a structure and contents for the workspace.
 Afterwards, you could either wait for other users to join your community or directly invite some users interested in astronomy to your community.

-Click the icon members + community shown in the ‘Share’ column of the community workspace entry to view the members of the community workspace.
+• Click the icon shown in the ‘Share’ column of the community workspace entry to view the members of the community workspace.
 This icon generally indicates that a workspace has a community as member.

-Select action menu Access Invite Member in the action menu of the community.
+• Select Access Invite Member in the action menu of the community.

 Directly after creation, the new community has no members; even you as the creator and manager of the community are not automatically made a member of the new community, and the community workspace is not listed under ‘Communities of your-user-name’ as long as you are not a member.